 Personalized bib number with timing chip

 Ravitos approximately every 11 km with drinks and / or food

 It is possible to change the route to a shorter distance.
 The difference in registration fees will not be refunded.

 It is possible to change the route to a longer distance.
-The difference in registration fees will be payable on the basis of the highest price for the chosen race.
+The difference in registration fees will be payable on the basis of the second price for the chosen race.

 - 6. Rider's entry

 To participate in GTLC events, it is essential:

 Be fully aware of the duration and specificity of the event and be perfectly prepared;

 Have acquired, prior to the race, a real capacity for personal autonomy allowing the management of the problems induced by this type of event, and in particular:

 Know how to face, without outside help, climatic conditions that could be very difficult to manage (night, wind, cold, fog, rain, frost);